kubermatic/kubecarrier/docs/proposals/bulward-integration.md

 Organization owners can configure different permissions for different team by creating `OrganizationRole`, or for better management and resource isolation, owners can create `Project`s for these two services.
-For supporting that, we need to implement some toolings to do propagation from `Organization` namespace to `Project` namespace, or Organization owners can have some `Catapult` microservice implemented to do that.
+For supporting that, we need to implement some toolings to do propagation from `Organization` namespace to `Project` namespace, or Organization owners can have something like `Catapult/Elevator` microservices implemented to do that.